 - The Graduate School requires that theses and dissertation be analyzed using plagiarism-detection software.
 This is to be completed by the advisor using TurnItIn in Canvas (using the same method for checking students' assignments in other courses).
 The advisor creates an assignment in the Canvas thesis hours course in which the student is enrolled.
 The student submits the final approved thesis for the plagiarism check to the advisor and then the advisor sends the results to the Academic Program Specialist.
-This must be done prior to the thesis submission deadline. - Students are responsible for submitting everything to the Graduate School by the posted deadlines, but advisors should be aware of these deadlines as well, and assist where appropriate. - Students must submit electronic copies of their thesis to the Academic Program Specialist and to all members of their committee. - Students must also send a copy of the title, abstract, and advisor information to the Academic Program Specialist, for inclusion on the department web site.
+This must be done prior to the thesis submission deadline. - Students are responsible for submitting everything to the Graduate School by the posted deadlines, but advisors should be aware of these deadlines as well, and assist where appropriate. - Students should submit final approved electronic copies of their thesis to all members of their committee.